 The down side to this method is, it’s hot and requires waiting time to cool down.
 So, that’s what lead me to the do-ahead oatmeal bake, with basically the same ingredients!
 I store these in the fridge and heat them quickly in the microwave in the morning.
 You could totally use this as the entire breakfast, but I’ve been pairing it with some pan fried ham and additional fruit.
 Wowza, these kids like to eat!

 This High Protein Oatmeal Square recipe, is super versatile.
 To be honest, I still have many variations and things I’d like to do differently.
 There are some similar recipes that call for less eggs and 3/4 or 1 cup of greek yogurt, which is another option to try.
+My favorite combination is walnuts, dried cranberruies and chocolate chips.
+If you use blueberries, the squares will be little more wet.
+You might try decreasing the milk by 1/4 cup, to compensate for all the juicy berries.

 High Protein Oatmeal Breakfast Squares